eth-brownie/brownie/docs/api-network.rst

 .. py:classmethod:: Accounts.remove(address)

     Removes an address from the container.
-The address may be given as a string or an ``Account`` instance.
+The address may be given as a string or an :func:`Account <brownie.network.account.Account>` instance.

     .. code-block:: python